bwong199/udacity_react_native_mobileCards/README.md

 This app is called Mobile FlashCards and was built for IOS using React-Native.

 The app is intended for studying and allows a user to create a deck of cards where each card contains a question and answer.

+AsyncStorage is used to store the data.

 The user can quiz himself by answering the questions in the deck of card.